The company ranked number 52 among large organizations on the annual list which recognizes the top work environments for technology professionals

-The world-class facility delivers an ultra-luxury experience representative of the Holman values and three of
+The state-of-the-art facility delivers a premier customer experience representative of the Holman Automotive values and the iconic British Jaguar and Land Rover brands

 MOUNT LAUREL, NJ (December 18, 2019) – Holman Enterprises, a global automotive services organization, is saddened to announce the passing of Chairman Emeritus Joseph S. Holman on Thursday, December 12.
 Joseph (Joe) Holman, 93, led the evolution of the family-owned business, which was founded by his father Steward C. Holman, from a single Ford dealership in New Jersey into an international automotive services organization comprised of seven business units before eventually passing the torch to his daughter Mindy Holman.